Cyient DLM Limited (NSE: CYIENTDLM) Q4 2026 Earnings Call dated Apr. 21, 2026

 Operator

-Request you to join back the queue please as we have participants waiting for their term.
+Deepak, I request you to join back the queue please as we have participants waiting for their turn.
 Thank you.
-Next question is from the line of Praveen Sahai from PL Capital.
+Next question is from the line of Praveen Sahay from PL Capital.
 Please go ahead.

 Praveen Sahay

-Yeah, thank you for opportunity.
-Sir, my question related to the order book is first one is either any order from the associate companies of a client you have and how is the mix of a geography in your order book because you know highlighting the RM delay or the Israel Defense orders these which has impacted your revenue.
-So is this orders also in the near terms expected to get a delay in execution.
+Yeah.
+Thank you for opportunity.
+Sir, my question related to the order book is first one is either any order from the associate companies of a client you have and how is the mix of a geography in your order book?
+Because you know highlighting the RM [Phonetic] delay or the Israel Defense orders, these which has impacted your revenue.
+So is this orders also in the near terms expected to get a delay in execution?

 Rajendra Velagapudi

 So I think to your this initial first question.
 So we don’t have any intercompany orders.
 Okay.
-It is all from the customer orders.
-Whatever we have today with us, all order books are from from our our customers, not from any intercompany.
-And second thing is.
-Yes I think in terms of you said about the second question.
+It is all from the customer orders, whatever we have today with us.
+All order books are from our customers, not from any intercompany.
+And second thing is, yes, I think in terms of — you said about the second question.
 Second question.
-Sorry, what are the what is the other one?
-Second
+Sorry, what is the other one, second one?

 Praveen Sahay

-RM delay delay which has impacted your revenue.
+RM delay.
+RM delay which has impacted your revenue.
 And the second the Israel Defense orders.
-So you have an order book such kind of order books we you have already.
+So you have an order book, such kind of order books where you have already.
 So in the near terms we may see execution challenges of your order book because of these.

 Rajendra Velagapudi

-Yeah, yeah.
-There will be see now today what happened.
-Whatever something, whatever revenue we missed in the Q4 now that I just moved into the Q1, some of some of the revenue has come into the Q1 correct with where we’ll be working.
-So that way you’ll be seeing some other rate shift and probably once the issues get settled down, probably I think everything will come online.
-Yeah.
-On track.
+Yes, yes.
+There will be — see, now today what happened, whatever something, whatever revenue we missed in the Q4 now that I just moved into the Q1, some of the revenue has come into the Q1, correct, with where we’ll be working.
+So that way you’ll be seeing some other rate shift and probably once the issues get settled down, probably I think everything will come online, yeah, on track.

 Praveen Sahay